bsorrentino/maven-confluence-plugin/README.md

  * Refer to [Pull Request 137](https://github.com/bsorrentino/maven-confluence-plugin/pull/137) - Allow for attachments to include all files in a directory

- Refer to tag `attachment` at [Use Site Definition](https://github.com/bsorrentino/maven-confluence-plugin/wiki/Use-Site-Definition)
+Take a look to tag `attachment` at [Use Site Definition](https://github.com/bsorrentino/maven-confluence-plugin/wiki/Use-Site-Definition)

  > Thanks to [jprafael](https://github.com/jprafael) for providing such feature